Aquatics programme terms and conditions

 Disruption and cancellation of sessions by the centre and sessions missed by the pupil

-- If there is any disruption to planned sessions then wherever possible customers will be informed in advance by email/SMS.
+- If there is any disruption to sessions then wherever possible customers will be informed in advance by email/SMS.

 - If there is disruption to part of a session (for example caused by a child being sick in the pool) recompense will be at the discretion of the Go Gateshead management team depending on the amount of the session disrupted.
 There is no guarantee provided by Go Gateshead that recompense will be provided in this regard.